daaronr/eamt_gitbook_public/methodological-discussion/adaptive-design-sampling-reinforcement-learning.md

 Goals 'what kinds of inference':

-1. The arm you are using relative to (? the average arm?)
+1. The arm you using relative to (? the average arm?)
-2. Which factors matter/joint distribution..
+2. Which factors matter/joint distribution …..
 Bayesian models

 ### Implementing adaptive design